plyrthn/Discord-Selfbot/README.md

-- Save image/gif/webm dumps (urls or attachments) in channels quickly to your computer (checks for duplicates as well).
 - Detailed image/gif source finder using sauce.nao
 - Add custom commands/reactions.
 The commands get saved to ``commands.json`` which has some sample commands added to start with.
 Can be used as macros for other commands as well.
 - Custom embeds.